5 minute read

 Table of contents

-Your company may rely on AI-driven programs to automate manual tasks, with named entity recognition (NER) quickly making its way into business operations.
+Your company may rely on AI-driven programs to automate manual tasks, and named entity recognition (NER) is quickly becoming a part of business operations.

 Failing to take advantage of it today could put you behind the competition.